webtorrent/webtorrent/docs/api.md

   skipVerify: Boolean,       // If true, client will skip verification of pieces for existing store and assume it's correct
   preloadedStore: Function,  // Custom, pre-loaded chunk store (must follow [abstract-chunk-store](https://www.npmjs.com/package/abstract-chunk-store) API)
   strategy: String,          // Piece selection strategy, `rarest` or `sequential`(defaut=`sequential`)
-  noPeersIntervalTime: Number // The amount of time (in seconds) to wait between each check of the `noPeers` event (default=30)
+  noPeersIntervalTime: Number, // The amount of time (in seconds) to wait between each check of the `noPeers` event (default=30)
-}
+  paused: Boolean,           // If true, create the torrent in a paused state (default=false) }
 ```